 - Build dry stone structure in sunny spots (drystack).

-- Pile up leaves in undisturbed silent secluded locations.
+- Pile up leaves in undisturbed, quiet, and secluded locations.

 - Create blooming hedges with native plants or dead hedges.

 - Minimize garden lighting and where necessary use only warm white LEDs.